 When the Commission determined that outreach grants to nonprofits were not allowed by the State of California, it created an opportunity to use the funds for advertising.
 The Communications Director created a bidding process, scoring system and award process for the contracts.
-Six radio/billboard, one print media, one social media, and one ethnic media contract were awarded.
+Six radio/billboard, one print media, one social media, and one ethnic media contract were awarded, with a specific plan for each contractor.

-Billboard/Radio (Zones: ABD, C, FG, E, HJ, IK)
+Billboard/Radio (Zones: A, B, D; C; F, G; E; H, J; I, K)